j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 deeper than hurt into the firmament

 You delved until your fingers bled
-iron, and found a body lying
-coiled in the roots of justice,
-the crimson grove of mercy, seat
-of all who taste the sun.
+iron, deeper than justice into mercy.

 Perhaps the ground forgets our missteps.
 We want to think our failings
 by being hidden, are somehow undone.